karanmhatre1/barba-page-transition-example/README.md

 I am using [GSAP](https://greensock.com/gsap/) for basic animations on the page.

-The sequence of the animation is
+The sequence of the animation is:

 - Block the full screen with ".loading-screen".
 - Remove ".loading-screen".
 - Animate the new page content.

 ---

-### Understanding Supporting Functions
+## Understanding Supporting Functions

+> This code use `async/await` modern JavaScript pattern but, as mentionned in the documentation, you can use promises or `this.async`.

 ``` function loadingAnimation() ``` - This function shows and hides the ".loading-screen", which is a fullpage screen used to transition between pages.

 ``` function contentAnimation() ``` - All the content on the page starts with ```opacity: 0```.
 This function animates on all on screen elements into visibility.